boss-defender/Bedtime-Guardian/README.md

 1. Connect the phone to your computer via a USB cable.
 2. Ensure **USB Debugging** is enabled in the phone's Developer Options.
-3. Open a Terminal / Command Prompt on your computer and execute the following `ADB` command:
+3. Open a Terminal / Command Prompt on your computer but make sure 'adb' and its all dependency are installed in your pc and execute the following `ADB` command:

 adb shell dpm set-device-owner com.yourusername.bedtimeguardian/.BedtimeDeviceAdminReceiver